f5/otel-weaver/README.md

 ## Usage

 Resolve a schema and display the result on the standard output or write it to a file specified with the `--output` option.
+This command is mainly used to validate and debug a telemetry schema.

 ```bash
 weaver resolve telemetry-schema.yaml --output telemetry-schema-resolved.yaml